AveryBurke/nan_boxing/README.md

 ## Usage

 Start the REPL with `./repl` or with `just run`.
-Enter expressions and see the resulting tokens and types
+Enter expressions and watch as they are evaluated right before your eyes!

 ```lisp
 $> (+ 8 -8 .1234)